SyntheticNerd/mini-apprentice-review/README.md

 In the React component tag that is rendering our content to the page we will create what looks like a custom html attribute and give it some information to pass down to the component.

-Things to be aware of: by default an html element expects a string to be assigned to an html attribute.
+**NOTE** By default an html element expects a string to be assigned to an html attribute.
 This behavior is carried over into JSX; however, we usually want to pass a lot more than a string.
-Luckily react gives us the ability to pass more complex variables using curly braces `{}`.
+Luckily ==react gives us the ability to pass more complex variables via attributes using curly braces `{}`.==

 ```jsx
 import MyComponent from "./components/MyComponent";